-Our staffing objective is evolving with a focus on attaining 100% of the required staffing levels as defined by each operational unit by 2021.
-Achievement of the 100% staffing target will ensure the availability of the appropriate number of staff in each of our operational units.
-Until such staffing target is achieved, the Company utilizes overtime as necessary to satisfy its staffing levels.
-Comprehensive planning helps ensure an appropriate number of licensed and certified workers are available when and where required.
-In the fiscal year ended August 31, 2019 (fiscal 2019), there were 79 new air traffic controller licenses issued and 47 new flight service specialist qualifications.
+Prior to the onset of the COVID-19 pandemic, our staffing objective was evolving with a focus on attaining 100% of the required staffing levels as defined by each operational unit by 2021.
+Achievement of the 100% staffing target would ensure the availability of the appropriate number of staff in each of our operational units.
+Until such staffing target was achieved, the Company intended to utilize overtime as necessary to satisfy its staffing levels.
+Comprehensive planning would help ensure an appropriate number of licensed and certified workers would be available when and where required.
+In fiscal 2020, there were 62 new air traffic controller licenses issued and 44 new flight service specialist qualifications.

-The recruitment and retention of other specialties such as engineering, computer science, and electronics technologists remains a focus for management.
+The recruitment and retention of other specialties such as engineering, computer science, and electronics technologists has also been a focus for management.
+See "General Development of the Business - Recent Developments - COVID-19 Pandemic" for further information on the impact that the COVID-19 pandemic has had on the Company's operations and financial results.